lunarmodules/ldoc/doc/doc.md

-However, the 'module' function is deprecated in Lua 5.2 and it is increasingly common to see less 'magic' ways of creating modules, as seen in the description of the 'module' tag previously with the explicitely returned module table.
+However, the 'module' function is deprecated in Lua 5.2 and it is increasingly common to see less 'magic' ways of creating modules, as seen in the description of the 'module' tag previously with the explicitly returned module table.

 ### Repeating tags